www.locriantica.it

 (PALAT.
 ANT.
 BOOK VII - 718)

-Stranger, if you sail to Mitylene of the beautiful dances,
+Stranger, if you sail to Mitylene, land of beautiful dances,

-to pick there the most out of the graces of Sappho,
+to catch there the most out of Sappho's graces,

 tell that I was loved by the Muses, and that the Locrian land bore me